getsentry/sentry-javascript/packages/minimal/README.md

 [![npm dm](https://img.shields.io/npm/dm/@sentry/minimal.svg)](https://www.npmjs.com/package/@sentry/minimal)
 [![npm dt](https://img.shields.io/npm/dt/@sentry/minimal.svg)](https://www.npmjs.com/package/@sentry/minimal)

-A lightweight Sentry SDK minimal that uses a configured client when embedded into an application.
+A minimal Sentry SDK that uses a configured client when embedded into an application.
 It allows library authors add support for a Sentry SDK without having to bundle the entire SDK or being dependent on a specific platform.
+If the user is using Sentry in their application and your library uses `@sentry/minimal`, the user receives all breadcrumbs/messages/events you added to your librarys codebase.

 ## Usage

 To use the minimal, you do not have to initialize an SDK.
 This should be handled by the user of your library.
 Instead, directly use the exported functions of `@sentry/minimal` to add breadcrumbs or capture events:

 ```javascript
 import * as Sentry from '@sentry/minimal';